twse/random-stuff/FontCreator Data Files and Registry Keys.md

 The third panel changes the advance width with check boxes to center the glyph and set the left side bearing at x=0 and a radio button to use monospaced glyph (it is only active when the Fixed option is selected).

 ### OpenType Designer (`TOPENTYPEDESIGNERFORM`)
 These buttons are shown when editing the GPOS kerning tables.
-The values at the beginning has a capital D in square brackets.
+The values at the beginning start with a capital D in square brackets.
-* **Clear Values** – Set the kerning value for all kerning pairs to 0.
+* **Clear Values** – Set the value for all kerning pairs to 0.
+Useful for monospaced fonts that have a kerning table (e.g. *Monospaced Typewriter* by Manfred Klein).
 * **Harmonize** – Harmonizes all kerning pairs in subtables.
 * **Clean Up** – Removes all kerning pairs that have a kerning value of 0.
 Version 3.0 through 6.5 removes pairs that are made up with glyphs that are not connected to any Unicode character (except in version 7.0 & above).

 As of version 12.0.0.2560, a proofing button was added to the top right corner of the preview area (the feature is implemented since version 13.0).

 ### OpenType Layout Feature Editor (`TCODEEDITORFORM`)
-* Debugger dropdown list – Selecting OTLFD (OpenType Layout Feature Designer), VOLT or FAE will either discard code changes or load the original code.
+* Dropdown list – Selecting OTLFD (OpenType Layout Feature Designer), VOLT (Microsoft VOLT) or FAE will either discard code changes or load the original code.
+The feature is for debug purpose only.
-* Checkbox: **Debug: VOLT.UseGlyphIds** – For use with fonts with Microsoft VOLT projects only.
+* Checkbox: **VOLT.UseGlyphIds** – For use with fonts with Microsoft VOLT projects only.
+The value at the beginning starts with Debug and a colon.

 ### Font Test Window (`TFONTTESTFORM`)
 The context menu for `mmFontTest` has two paste options and has a multiline text field at the bottom (`Memo1`) with the same text for `mmFontTest` in Arial Bold (13 points).
 A double click will change the font and size.